jbrasko2/brainstorm-app/README.md

 # BrainStorm Sinatra App

 Welcome to the BrainStorm Sinatra Application!
-This app is designed for authors, writers and inventors and allows each user to store an idea in a database.
+This app is designed for authors, writers and inventors and allows each user to store an idea in a database using ActiveRecord.
 Users will be able to create, view, edit and delete their ideas as well as sign in and out of the application.

 ## Installation